x1yl/passwordgen.github.io/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a password generator originally written in python then converted to javascript using ChatGPT.
-The html frontend was created by me.
+The html frontend and css was created by me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>